Jscherbe/frontend/reference/planning/notes-table-list-design.md

 - **The Blowout Threat:** By default, Grid and Flexbox refuse to shrink columns smaller than their intrinsic content (e.g., an unbroken URL or a long filename).
 In a fluid `1fr` track, a long string can force the column to expand, breaking the layout and pushing content off-screen.
 - **The Solution:** Applying `min-width: 0` to the flex-container columns removes this rigid floor.
 It is a defensive maneuver that tells the browser it is safe to shrink the column, allowing standard CSS truncation (`text-overflow: ellipsis`) to function properly without blowing out the grid.
 We added explicit comments to the SCSS to warn developers not to remove this crucial protection.

-### Decision: Removing Visibility Modifiers
+### API Pruning: Removing Utility Overlap
-We decided to remove component-specific visibility modifiers (like `--hide-small`).
-These are unnecessary bloat since the project already has generic utility classes to handle showing/hiding content across breakpoints.
+We aggressively removed modifiers from the component that overlapped with generic CSS layout concerns:

-### Decision: Removing Mobile Wrapping Overrides
+- **Visibility:** Removed component-specific visibility modifiers (like `--hide-small`).
+Developers should use the global utility classes (e.g., `hidden-max-small`) to handle showing/hiding content across breakpoints.
-We decided to remove the `--wrap-small` and `--inline-small` modifiers.
-These were introduced to force nested columns to wrap inline on mobile instead of stacking vertically.
+- **Alignment:** Removed component-specific alignment modifiers (like `--justify-end` and `--align-start`).
+Modifying flex alignment within a cell is a generic layout concern; developers should use global utility classes (e.g., `justify-content-end`, `align-items-start`).
-We realized these modifiers were solving a problem created by the over-use of subgrid.
-If developers want small data points (like tags) to wrap inline naturally on all screen sizes, they should simply group them inside a standard `<div>` with standard flex wrapping within a single column, rather than trying to force a complex subgrid to act like a basic flex container.
+- **Mobile Overrides:** Removed the `--wrap-small` and `--inline-small` modifiers (originally meant to force subgrids to wrap inline on mobile).
+We realized these were solving a problem created by the over-use of subgrid.
+If developers want small data points (like tags) to wrap inline, they should group them inside a standard `<div>` using standard flex wrapping, rather than trying to force a complex subgrid to act like a basic flex container.